 To say that Kanye West has been the poster-child of controversy since he arose from a year and a half hiatus last month would be, in many ways, a flagrant understatement.
-From West pleading his undying admiration for President Donald Trump, unveiling past addiction to opioids, acknowledging his bipolar mental disorder and, of course, West proclaiming to millions of viewers on TMZ that slavery was a “choice.”
+From West pleading his undying admiration for President Donald Trump, unveiling his past addiction to opioids, acknowledging his bipolar mental disorder and, of course, West proclaiming to millions of viewers on TMZ that slavery was a “choice.”

 In the midst of all these events, West has taken heavy scrutiny from both the media and his loyal fanbase.
 Though lately, the 41 year old artist, designer and frontman of G.O.O.D.
 Music has fallen back publicly, allowing label president, Pusha T, to spark what West proclaims will be a “historic” summer under his reigns.
-With the critical success of Pusha T’s DAYTONA, ironically amongst controversy without West’s direct involvement, the project has set the tone for what’s to come from the G.O.O.D.
+With the critical success of Pusha T’s DAYTONA, ironically in the heat of controversy without West’s direct involvement, the project has set the tone for what’s to come from the G.O.O.D.
 Music collective and from West himself, who’s been tasked to produce these string of projects.

-Now that the project has officially released following West’s listening party in Wyoming last week, which boasted guests such as Chris Rock, Big Sean, Pusha T and wife Kim Kardashian West, fans, critics and spectators can now step inside the mind of “Ye.”
-Since his reemergence musically, his mind is one that’s filled with ill-advised statements that bridge the gap between impulse and creative genius, with West literally developing the project’s cover art minutes before the listening party off an iPhone snapshot.
-The story was reflective of the Kanye many of his fans have grown up visualizing, a man whose allegiance to artistic expression and evolution — even when jeopardizing his own reputation — supersedes the bounds of logic and time.
+Now that the project has officially released following West’s listening party in Wyoming last week, which boasted guests such as Chris Rock, Big Sean, Pusha T and wife Kim Kardashian-West, fans, critics and spectators can now step inside the mind of “Ye.”
+Since his reemergence musically, his mind is one that’s filled with ill-advised statements that bridge the gap between impulse and creative genius, with West literally developing the project’s cover art minutes before the listening party from an iPhone snapshot.
+The story was reflective of the Kanye many of his fans have grown up envisioning, a man whose allegiance to artistic expression and evolution — even when jeopardizing his own reputation — supersedes the bounds of logic and time.
 It’s classic “Ye.”

 Lyrically, West’s transparency is filled with thoughts of conflict and hypocrisy, which he confronts throughout the project.
 On the album’s opener, “I Thought About Killing You,” West indulges in a psychological battle between his darkened eternal thoughts.
 The song represents the fight West has within himself, as he acknowledges on the project’s cover art his bipolar diagnosis, which he insists isn’t a disability but his superpower on “Yikes.”